Munavar-7420/Retail-SQL-Analytics-System/README.md

 ## 📌 Project Overview

-This project analyzes retail sales data using SQL to uncover valuable business insights related to customer behavior, product performance, sales trends, and regional revenue.
-The analysis was performed using SQL queries in MySQL to support data-driven decision-making.
+This project analyzes retail sales data using SQL to uncover customer purchasing behavior, product performance, revenue trends, and regional sales performance.

+The analysis was conducted using MySQL and focuses on generating actionable business insights from transactional sales data.

 ---